 *Although this Power & Control Wheel uses she/her pronouns for the victim and assumes a male perpetrator, abuse can happen to people of any gender in any type of relationship.

-If you’re in or unsure if you are in an abusive relationship Please see The sources provided above for more Information.
+If you’re in or unsure if you are in an abusive relationship, please see the sources provided above for more Information.
 Each page has excellent sources, to assist you in your situation.
 Do not be ashamed to search the web for appropriate assistance.
 Be careful of your internet history and what you sign up for.
 Be safe with your efforts to find the proper assistance.
-As some pages and services may not be sufficient in care of your situation.
+Another great way to find assistance is to see my set of service and help lines on my contact page.
+This will keep you from creating internet history.

 In Self Discovery And Self-Awareness

 As this page is an open page, I ask you to please be wise and safe, as others are capable of seeing all comments and stories below.
-Feel Free to make yourself anonymous in your comments, to prevent yourself from being known.
+Although, I’d like you to Feel Free to make yourself anonymous in your comments, to prevent yourself from being known if need be.

 Please share your stories below.
 I ask you all to be respectful of others comments and stories.
-Many you that maybe commenting maybe at different levels and in different situations.
+Many of you that maybe commenting maybe at different levels and in different situations.
 Not all victims suffer the same or handle their situations equally.
 I ask you to consider and view each view point, thought and story with kindness and decency.
 If you are in need of assistance through your hard times, please see my life coaching page and service page for my current promotions as I am happy to assist and guide you in building a plan of action.
-Also, anyone that wishes to share their full story in light of the fact so many men and woman have to face this struggle everyday and to promote a better view of the life we go through.
-Please contact me and I will be happy to share your story on in my blog, you may remain a Ghost writer and Nameless for your safety if preferred.
+I also have options for those of you with limited funds.
+Also, anyone that wishes to share their full story in light of the fact so many men and woman have to face this struggle everyday and to promote a better view of the life, of a victim.
+Please contact me and I will be happy to share your story on my blog, you may remain a Ghost writer and Nameless for your safety if preferred.
 The more stories shared in this category the more men and woman of living in violence we can help and inspire.
-Please see my Intro Post to this new section by Clicking Here!
 Best Of Luck Through Your Struggles And Achievements!!!

 Thank You For Viewing My Page Dedicated To The Men And Women Of Domestic Abuse!